atlanmod/org.eclipse.atl.reactive/README.md

 In order to Install these plugins, from the eclipse IDE go to: menu Help->Install new software->Modeling and select  the afforementioned plugins to install.

-Installation:
+Installation of ReactiveATL in Eclipse:

--After cloning the ReactiveATL git repository, the plugins in the /plugins folder need to be imported into the active worksapce of the previously installed Eclipse IDE.
+-After cloning the ReactiveATL git repository, the plugins in the /plugins folder need to be imported into the active workspace of the previously installed Eclipse IDE.
 Proceed as follows:

 In the workspace, select the package explorer view: RightClick-> Import-> Existing Projects Into Workspace and browse the filesystem to the location of the cloned repository and select the /plugins folder.
 Finally, select all the plugins containend in the /plugins folder to complete the importation (alternatively, the eclipse GIT perspective can be used to explore the cloned repository and import the plugins).